Before we begin…

 Tip: If you had to insert a bag into the doll’s head to line any holes, pour the water directly into the bag opening inside the head.

 Quickly cover the head with a washcloth or small towel.
-Allow the head to sit enclosed in the towels for 2 minutes.
+Allow the head to sit enclosed in the towels for 1-3 minutes, checking regularly for to see how squishy it is.
+You want it really pliable.

 After heating the head, speed is key.
 You will want to preform the rest of the eye-swap quickly so the head does not cool.
 If it does become too cold and begins to harden at any point during the eye-swap, you can reheat the head by retracing the steps above.